crayment/opencode-session-metadata/README.md

 ## How It Works

-Metadata is stored as JSON files in `.opencode/sessionData/<session-id>.json`.
+Metadata is stored as JSON files alongside OpenCode's session files in `~/.local/share/opencode/storage/session/<project-id>/<session-id>.metadata.json`.
 The plugin automatically:
 - Creates the storage directory
 - Adds `sessionId` and `storedAt` timestamps
 - Preserves any custom fields you provide
+- Falls back to legacy location (`.opencode/sessionData/`) for existing metadata

 ## Use Cases